1iveowl/VeraControl.PCL/README.md

 	ConnectionType.Local);
 ```
 ## Adding UPnP Devices and Services
-To add new capabilities to the library all you need to do is to extend the UPnP Assembly.
+To add new capabilities to the library all you need to do is to extend the [UPnPModels Assembly](https://github.com/1iveowl/VeraControl.PCL/tree/master/src/main/Upnp/UpnpModels "UPnPModels Assembly").

-For instance try look at the Binary Light Switch all that is needed is defined here:
+For instance try look at the Binary Light Switch.
+All that is needed is defined in the following code snippets:

 ```csharp
 public class BinaryLight1 : UpnpDeviceBase, IUpnpDevice